-I was a girl who weighed almost 300lbs.
-During my childhood I heard language such as; “we don’t want you to be fat” or “You need to watch what you eat so you can lose weight”.
-At a very young age I felt insecure about myself and longed to be accepted by others.
-My parents saw that I was overweight and didn’t want me to struggle with being fat, the way they had.
+At the age of 18, I left High School morbidly obese.
+I felt ashamed and frightened that no one would ever love me because of how I looked.
+As a young girl and adolescent I was bullied and mistreated because of my size and how I looked.
+During my childhood I heard language such as; “we don’t want you to be fat” or “You need to go on a diet”.
+I began to think I was ugly because I was fat and saw myself as less then others.
+My parents knew that I was overweight and didn’t want me to struggle with being fat.
 I was put on different forms of restriction diets to manage my weight and was told what I could and couldn’t eat.
 My parents tried to control my eating, but I began to sneak food whenever I could.
 This had a big impact on who I became.

 When I was 16 years old I was diagnosed as a compulsive overeater, what is now called binge eating disorder.
 I began to see myself as inferior to the more dominant women in society, white, thin and beautiful.
 Due to my size I always felt insecure in public.
 I noticed that people treated me differently and I was always judged by what I looked like.
 Although I was way above average size, I felt invisible.